collabnix/kubelabs/Chaos101/chaos-lab.md

               name: chaos-script
 ```

 The above job should call the template responsible for running the chaos deployment.
 Now, let's look at the script itself.
 For the script, we will use `kubectl patch` to temporarily increase the replica count, followed by `kubectl apply` to apply the chaos.
 Finally, we will use `kubectl wait` to see if the pod returns and the required replica count is maintained.
 The result will then be sent to Slack with a curl command.
-Finally, we will use a `kubectl patch` command to restore the number of replicas to their initial count.
+Finally, we will use a `kubectl patch` command to restore the number of replicas to their initial count and delete the chaos object that gets created.
+Below is the scrcipt will all the mentioned items:

 ```
 apiVersion: v1